hocka-lug/ECE570-Project/README.md

 This code is the reimplementation of the one included with the paper Neural Contextual Bandits with UCB-based Exploration by Zhou et al.
 Neural Contextual Bandits with UCB-based Exploration code is located in: https://github.com/uclaml/NeuralUCB

+#Video
+The video for this project is also included in this Anonymized Repo (NeuralUCB_code_video.mp4)